xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD10_DEMO.md

 	- **myVNet** - for the name of the virtual network.
 	- **10.0.0.0/16** - for the virtual network address space.
 	- **myAGSubnet** - for the subnet name.
-	- **10.0.0.0/24** - for the subnet address space.
+	- **10.0.0.0/24** - for the subnet address range.
 12. To create the virtual network and subnet, click **OK**.
 13. Under **IP address type** select **Public**, under**Public IP address**, select **Create new**, and then type **myAGPublicIPAddress** as the name of the public address.
-14. Accept the default values for the other settings, and then click **OK**.
-15. Accept the default values for the listener configuration, leave the web application firewall disabled, and then click **OK**.
+14. Accept the default values for the other settings and listener configuration, leave the web application firewall disabled and then click **OK**.
-16. To create the virtual network, the public IP address, and the application gateway, click **OK**.
+15. To create the virtual network, the public IP address, and the application gateway, click **OK**.
-17. Wait until the deployment finishes successfully before moving on to the next section.
+16. Wait until the deployment finishes successfully before moving on to the next section.
    > **Note**: It may take up to 30 minutes for the application gateway to be created.
 18. In the left menu, click **All resources**, and then, in the **resources** list, click **myVNet**.
 19. Click **Subnets**, and then click **+ Subnet**.